 χ2 = (observed value - expected value)² / expected value

 For example, you wanted to give 15% of your students grade 5.
 You ended up grading 5 out of 60 students with this highest mark.
 15% of 60 students is 9 students.
-Hence, the chi-square statistic is
+Hence, the chi-square value for the highest mark is

-What does this information mean?
-You can use theto compare this value with other ones.
-There are two different factors in such a table:
+Once you have this sum, you can use the: there are two different factors in such a table:

-- Degrees of freedom: Number of levels of the analyzed variable minus one.
-For instance, in our grading example, we had four levels (grades 2, 3, 4, and 5).
+Degrees of freedom: Number of levels of the analyzed variable minus one.
+For instance, in our grading example, we have four levels (grades 2, 3, 4, and 5).
 Hence, the number of degrees of freedom is equal to 3.
+If you're not yet familiar with this notion, take a look at the degrees of freedom calculator.

 Using chi-square calculator: an example